babylonhealth/Tota11y/README.md

 ## New Features

 ### UI changes
-- When hovering over a tota11y label, max its z-index in case it is obscured by a nearby label in busy pages.
+- When hovering over a tota11y label, bump upits z-index in case it is obscured by a nearby label in busy pages.
-- Make the menu responsive when screen is zoomed to 200%
+- Make Tota11y responsive when screen is zoomed to 200%
-- Split out modules into most-common one for content editors, and 'developers' (e.g. those with control over HTML blocks and form fields)
+- Split out modules into most-common ones for content editors, and those for 'developers' (e.g. people with control over HTML blocks and form fields)
 - Add links to Babylon DNA guidance where applicable
-- redesigned UI to be white background, easier to see against cookie banners etc
+- Redesigned UI to be white background, easier to see against cookie banners etc

 ### Screenreader wand

-- change the name of screenreader wand, which over-promises (screen readers often give other info on form fields, e.g. required)
+- change the name of screenreader wand, which over-promises (screen readers often give other info about form fields, e.g. required).
+Don't want to suggest that Tota11y replaces testing with Assistive Technologies.
 - added exposure of value attribute on input type=submit fields (as that is what gets exposed and wasn't being reported).
 - Add value of aria-describedby attributes as that is also passed to AT, especially as [hints/ instructions on form fields](https://www.tpgi.com/using-aria-describedby-to-provide-helpful-form-hints/).